Aafnai-com/Ad_account_rental/Rent Policy.md

 - Products requiring prior approval that have not received such approvals
 - Products or services prohibited from advertising under prevailing laws
 - Content contradicting the curriculum of schools and universities (excluding educational materials)
 - Content promoting superstition or blind faith

+  Except of these basic compliances , there is a detailed rules and guidelines provided by the Law Commission which can be referred to using this link [Advertisement Act 2019](https://github.com/Aafnai-com/Ad_account_rental/blob/d4ad7c1951753d9e3f9661af0abb72ee175a6c95/AdvertisementAct2019.pdf) and refer to the meta policy by using this link [Facebook Business Help: Ad Account Policies](https://www.facebook.com/business/help/488043719226449?id=434838534925385).
+It is always advised to preced with Law of the land before the law of the platform.

 ### b.
 Meta Policy Compliance
 Prohibited actions include: